-Allows the windrower to travel in the cab-forward mode on public roads, and comply with vehicle lighting regulations.
-The kit includes red tail-lights, Slow Moving Vehicle (SMV) markings, hardware, and installation instructions.
+Allows the windrower to travel in the cab-forward mode on public roads and comply with vehicle lighting regulations.
+The kit includes red taillights, SMV markings, hardware, and installation instructions.

 9.20 FAN AIR BAFFLE KIT

 Provides a baffle to reduce windrow disturbance by air exiting the engine cooling fan.